BIGCS-Lab/phimtools/README.rst

-PI: A phasing and imputation pipeline for NGS data.
+pitools: A phasing and imputation tools for NGS data.
 ===================================================

 Introduction
 ------------

-PI is a phasing and imputation pipeline for NGS data, which is the main core of imputation server: https://imputation.cngb.org/.
-You can use pi as your own imputation pipeline in your local Linux cluster.
+pitools is a phasing and imputation tools for NGS data, which is the main core of imputation server: https://imputation.cngb.org/.
+You can use pitools as your own imputation pipeline in your local Linux cluster.

 Quick start
 -----------

-PI use `eagle <https://data.broadinstitute.org/alkesgroup/Eagle/>`__ for phasing and `Minimac3 <https://genome.sph.umich.edu/wiki/Minimac3>`__
+pitools use `eagle <https://data.broadinstitute.org/alkesgroup/Eagle/>`__ for phasing and `Minimac3 <https://genome.sph.umich.edu/wiki/Minimac3>`__
 for imputation.